Not Anymore: Online Training

 California State University San Marcos is committed to providing a safe, inclusive

 learning and working environment for all students.
-In compliance with Executive Order
+In compliance with the CSU Policy

-You will receive an initial email notification from the email address email@example.com informing you that the training has been assigned to you.
-That email will list your due date.
-Failure to complete the program by your due date will result in a registration hold for the following semester.
+You will receive an initial email notification to your CSUSM email informing you that the training has been assigned to you.
+That email will incude the link to complete the training, list your due date, and provide you with contact information should you have any questions.
+Failure to complete the program by your due date will result in a registration hold for the following semester(s).

 Complete the mandatory student training program assigned to you.
 You will be able to login to re-enter the training and complete it in several sittings, without starting over.
-If you run into technical problems, do not start over.
-Use the HELP button located in the upper right corner within the training program.
+If you run into technical problems, do not start over, please contact our office at email@example.com

 A component of the program is a short post-test in which you must earn at least a score of 80%.
 If you score less than that you will be prompted to retake the test until you achieve the minimum score.
 The program also will allow you to review the program videos before you retake the post-test.

-If you have any technical difficulties accessing the program, please contact Student Success via email at firstname.lastname@example.org or by accessing the HELP button located in the upper right corner within the training program.
+If you have any technical difficulties accessing the program, please contact Student Success via email at firstname.lastname@example.org or by accessing the HELP button within the training program.
 For expeditious processing, please provide your student ID#, first/last name, and best way to reach you.

 If you have general questions or concerns regarding the training program requirements, please contact California State University San Marcos, Title IX Office via email at email@example.com or call the Title IX Office at (760) 750-6020.
 For expeditious processing, please provide your student ID#, first/last name, and best way to reach you.

 The content of this online training contains some sensitive material involving sexual violence prevention.
-If you feel that this training will be triggering or traumatizing for you to complete due to experiences with this issue, please contact CSUSM's Sexual Violence Advocate and Educator, Christa Wencl at firstname.lastname@example.org or (760) 750-4915 (Extension #7) to discuss alternatives.
+If you feel that this training will be triggering or traumatizing for you to complete due to experiences with this issue, please contact CSUSM's Sexual Violence Advocate and Educators, at firstname.lastname@example.org or (760) 750-4912 to discuss alternatives.

-For more information regarding campus resources available to you visit Student Health and Counseling Services.
+For more information regarding campus resources available to you visit Sexual Violence Advocacy and Education

 For more information regarding Title IX and campus resources, please see the Title IX, Reporting Options, and University Policies and Procedure.